mastermercury18/planckton/README.md

 ### Setting up Planckton AI Assistant

-To use the Planckton AI Assistant, you'll need to set up an OpenAI API key:
+To use the Planckton Quantum AI Assistant, you'll need to set up an OpenAI API key:

 1. **Get an OpenAI API Key**: Sign up at [OpenAI](https://platform.openai.com/) and create an API key
 2. **Set Environment Variable**: Set your OpenAI API key as an environment variable: